roc-streaming/roc-vad/RPC.md

 <a name="rvpb-RvChannelLayout"></a>

 ### RvChannelLayout
-Device channel layout.
+Channel layout.
-Defines what channels will be shown to apps that use the device.
+Defines what channel count and their meaning.

 | Name | Number | Description |
 | ---- | ------ | ----------- |